SwedbankPay/developer.swedbankpay.com/_includes/field-description-metadata.md

-{%- assign documentation_section = include.documentation_section -%}
 {%- capture metadata_url -%}
-   {%- if documentation_section == "checkout" or documentation_section == "payment-menu" -%}
+   {%- if include.documentation_section == "checkout" or include.documentation_section == "payment-menu" -%}
-        /{{ documentation_section }}/other-features#metadata
+        /{{include.documentation_section}}/other-features#metadata
     {%- else -%}
-        /payment-instruments/{{ documentation_section }}/other-features#metadata
+        /payment-instruments/{{include.documentation_section}}/other-features#metadata
     {%- endif -%}
 {%- endcapture -%}
 {%- capture metadata -%}
     The keys and values that should be associated with the payment.
 Can be additional identifiers and data you want to associate with the payment.
     Read more about this in the [`metadata`]({{ metadata_url }}) section.
 {%- endcapture -%}
 {{- payee_reference | strip_newlines -}}